 The Multicenter Automatic Defibrillator Implantation Trial II (MADIT II) study, published in 2002 by Moss and colleagues, was the first significant, randomized primary prevention trial assessing the utility of primary prevention implantable cardioverter-defibrillator therapy.
 The researchers enrolled 1232 patients who had had a myocardial infarction (MI) at least 30 days prior to enrollment and had an LVEF of less than 30%.
 ICDs decreased all-cause mortality by 31% after 21 months.
 As a result, MADIT II patients were given an NYHA Class IIa indication in the updated ACC or American Heart Association or North American Society for Pacing and Electrophysiology 2002 guideline update for the implantation of cardiac pacemakers and anti-arrhythmia devices.
 The authors of the guideline considered that more risk stratification could refine ICD gain in particular subpopulations, which contributed to the Class IIa recommendation.

-The relationship of the ICD gain and QRS width was investigated by CMS in response to the request for extended ICD reimbursement.
-ICD-related survival with a QRS of less than 120 milliseconds displayed a nonsignificant higher pattern, which was discovered after the fact using subset study.
+The relationship between the ICD gain and QRS width was investigated by CMS in response to the request for extended ICD reimbursement.
+ICD-related survival with a QRS of less than 120 milliseconds displayed a nonsignificant higher pattern, which was discovered after the fact using a subset study.
 Based on these statements, the CMS states that the evidence is not currently sufficient to conclude that implantable defibrillator therapy is appropriate and essential for the entire population of patients with previous MI and left ventricular dysfunction who meet the MADIT II eligibility information.

 The SCD-HeFT research, which was sponsored by the National Institutes of Health, enrolled 2521 patients with nonischemic or ischemic NYHA class II or III heart failure and an LVEF of less than 35%.
 The patients were randomly assigned to receive either amiodarone or a placebo drug or ICD therapy.
 When compared to the placebo, amiodarone had no impact on all-cause mortality, while ICD therapy substantially decreased all-cause mortality over a 45.5-month median follow-up.
 The effect of ICD therapy was comparable if the heart failure was nonischemic or ischemic.
 When the NYHA class was taken into account, a different visual emerged.
 The ICD significantly reduced mortality in NYHA class II patients, who accounted for 70% of the SCD-HeFT patients enlisted, while there was no clear advantage of ICD therapy in the remaining 30% of NYHA class III patients.
 This result was both surprising and unexpected, raising concerns about how SCD-HeFT should be interpreted for patients who are sicker.
 The HR for ICD versus the placebo is better applicable to the entire patient population enrolled, according to the clinical trialist approach.
 Nonetheless, further investigation into this finding led to a study using the Seattle Heart Failure Model (SHFM), which assesses individual risk based on expected annual mortality and death mode.
 The SHFM was developed and validated in a broad population of heart failure patients without ICDs, and it uses a variety of routine clinical variables to predict annual mortality, such as NYHA class, LVEF, and drug doses.
-At an estimated annual mortality of 15% to 20%, the risk of death from progressive heart failure starts to outweigh the risk of sudden arrhythmic death, resulting in a lower mortality gain from treatment aimed at preventing sudden arrhythmic death in sicker patients.
+At estimated annual mortality of 15% to 20%, the risk of death from progressive heart failure starts to outweigh the risk of sudden arrhythmic death, resulting in a lower mortality gain from treatment aimed at preventing sudden arrhythmic death in sicker patients.

 Understanding the ICD Registry’s complementary position and limitations helps to avoid overinterpreting registry data analysis, which can lead to implications about physician practice based on assumptions and uncertainty between data elements that represent payment requirements and guideline-based medical practice.
 The two are not always synonymous.
 When it comes to primary preventive ICD reimbursement, this is an excellent example.
 The CMS NCD for primary prevention ICD therapy refuses reimbursement to four patient groups that do not always follow the guidelines.